dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 * `VIRTUOSO_DIR`: The directory that stores the content of the virtuoso triple store.

 * `COLLECTION_URI`: The URI of a Databus Collection.
 If you want to load the DBpedia Dataset it is recommended to use a [Snapshot Collection (2022-03)](https://databus.dbpedia.org/dbpedia/collections/dbpedia-snapshot-2022-03).
-You can start the SPARQL endpoint with any other Databus Collection or you can copy the files manually into the `./downloads` folder.
+This variable is kept for backward compatibility.

+* `DATABUS_URI`: Optional additional Databus URI to download.
+This can be a Databus file, version, artifact, group, or collection supported by `databusclient download`.
+If both `COLLECTION_URI` and `DATABUS_URI` are set, both are handed to the download client.

 * `DATA_DIR`: The directory containing the loaded data.
-The download container will download files to this directory.
+The download container will download files below this directory using the Databus path layout (`account/group/artifact/version/file`).
 You can also copy files into the directory manually.

 * `DOMAIN`: The domain of your resource identifiers.
 This variable is only required if you intend to access the HTML view of your resources (e.g. if you want to run a DBpedia Chapter).
 The HTML view will only show correct views for identifiers in the specified domain.
   (e.g. set this to http://ru.dbpedia.org when running the Russian chapter with Russian resource identifiers)